Glioma: Treatment

+Awake surgery can be performed to monitor for example language and other cognitive functions, as well as motor functions and vision.
+Awake surgery is known to improve extent of resection while preserving functions and exetent of resection is directly associated with survival in low-grade gliomas.

 Radiation and chemotherapy remain the mainstays of treatment beyond surgery.
 Radiation therapy is delivered in the form of external beam radiation or the stereotactic approach using radiosurgery.
 Temozolomide is a common chemotherapy drug which can be administered easily in an outpatient setting and is able to cross the blood–brain barrier effectively.

 There are a wide variety of novel treatments currently being tested in clinical trials, ranging from IDH inhibitors like Ivosidenib, to the recently approved Dendritic cell-based cancer vaccine approach.
 Treatment using immunotherapy is another promising research path that may help treat glioma in the near future.
 Experimental therapies like oncolytic viruses have shown potential therapeutic benefits in clinical trials (but have not been approved for use in non-experimental settings).

 Refractory disease

 For recurrent high-grade glioblastoma, recent studies have taken advantage of angiogenic blockers such as bevacizumab in combination with conventional chemotherapy, with encouraging results.